OkayAbedin/FontFlow-FontInstaller/FontFlow/README.md

 ### 🔍 **Fonts not appearing in applications**
 - Try restarting the application that should use the font
-- User-level fonts may take a moment to appear in some apps
 - Verify the font file wasn't corrupted during extraction

 ### ❌ **Installation fails**
-- The app automatically tries user-level installation if system-wide fails
+- This application installs fonts system-wide and requires Administrator privileges.
+If installation fails due to permissions, run the app as Administrator.
 - Check that ZIP files aren't corrupted or password-protected
 - Ensure ZIP files actually contain valid font files

-### 🛡️ **Want system-wide installation**
+### 🛡️ **Run as Administrator**
 - Right-click batch file → **"Run as Administrator"**
-- Or launch Command Prompt as Administrator: `python font_installer.py`
+- Or launch an elevated Command Prompt / PowerShell and run: `python font_installer.py`

 ### 🚫 **Application won't start**
 - Ensure Python 3.6+ is installed (script version only)